 "That was my fault," the skipper said.
 "I should have trusted what I was seeing."

 Boston recalled infielder Mauro Gomez from Triple-A Pawtucket for a second big league stint this season to fill Dice-K's roster spot and give the Red Sox an extra bat as third baseman Will Middlebrooks nurses a hurt left hamstring.
-The DL remains a possibility if Middlebrooks doesn't improve in the coming days.

 "There's no telling [how long]," Valentine said of Middlebrooks' timetable.
 "He's coming along.
 He's a little better today than he was yesterday.
 That's progress.
 We have the DL sitting there and we can back date it if we want if we feel there's not enough progress being made during that DL time."